 In project-based learning, both educators and students can track the learning process.
 It will depict the balance a student has achieved.
 It could either be a small learning or a big change that a student might experience while doing a task practically.
 This is not much possible in a traditional approach.

 Choice Of Selecting Real-World Problems

 Another extraordinary reason to go for project-based learning is to understand a student’s choices.
 The students can either pick their own projects or the instructors can assign them as per their interest.
 The students if going ahead with their own choice will show their decision-making capacity.
 Also, the decision would be directly dependent on a challenge a student is ready to take or an issue he/she is ready to address.

-Giving project to the students is better these daysrather than making them sit in the class all day and ask them to go through endless textbooks.
+Giving projects to the students is better these days rather than making them sit in the class all day and ask them to go through endless textbooks.
 This influences the children to go out individually and learn alone, giving them a better understanding of the subject.
 Gaining knowledge must be full of fun and intriguing, where children can engage themselves in the world of facts.